pschmitt/hass-rename-entities/README.md

 - `--strip-purpose, --sp <string>`: Strip a custom string from the entity's purpose
 - `-p, --prefix <prefix>`: Specify a custom prefix

+> [!NOTE]
+> To inspect what the exact manufacturer or integration values are for your
+> specific devices the easiest way is to run:
+>
+> ```shell
+> hass-cli -o yaml device list
+> ```

 ## 📝 Custom Format Variables

 When specifying a custom format using the `-F` or `--format` flag, you can use several variables that will be replaced by their respective values.
 Here is a list of these variables:

 - `${ENTITY_TYPE}`: The type of the entity (e.g., `light`, `switch`, `sensor`, etc.).